hndr91/emokit/README.md

   Code:

-    import emotiv
+    import emokit.emotiv as h

     if __name__ == "__main__":
-      with emotiv.Emotiv() as headset:
+      with h.Emotiv() as headset:
           while True:
             packet = headset.dequeue()
             if packet is not None: